Update: The COVID waivers have been extended until September 30, 2021.

 Borrowers pursuing loan rehabilitation on federally held loans will see this waiver period count towards their 9 consecutive payments required to complete the rehabilitation program.
 We await further guidance on this provision.

 For non-federally held defaulted FFEL loans, the Department of Education issued guidance on April 4th that collections would cease until September 30th, 2020.
 For defaulted Perkins loans, we expect that many collection agencies will offer similar waivers.
-We will update this post as we hear more definitively from those loan holders.
+We are aware that since October, 2020, most commercially held FFEL loans are now in active collections with the exception of federal offset for defaulted loans, which remains suspended.